What is pleural effusion?

 How is pleural effusion treated?

-Doctors may need to treat the condition that is causing the pleural effusion.
-For example, you may get medicines to treat pneumonia or congestive heart failure.
+You may need treatment for the condition that caused the fluid buildup.
+For example, you may get medicines to treat pneumonia or heart failure.
 When the condition is treated, the effusion usually goes away.

-For a pleural empyema, the pus needs to be drained.
-It may drain from a flexible tube placed in the chest.
-Or you may have surgery to drain it.
+If the fluid is infected (pleural empyema), the pus needs to be drained.
+A tube may be placed in the chest or you may have surgery.
 You also will get antibiotics.

 Author: Healthwise Staff